funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Test one or more full URL, separated by spaces.

 .. note::
     When we test the availability of a URL, we (only) check the HTTP status code of the given URL.

 .. note::
-    This argument take 1 or more values.
+    This argument takes 1 or more values.

     As example: